-The faculty and staff in the Department of Recreation Management an Therapeutic Recreation are proud to have the only nationally accredited recreation program in the University of Wisconsin System.
+The faculty and staff in the Department of Recreation Management and Therapeutic Recreation are proud to have the only nationally accredited undergraduate recreation program in the state of Wisconsin.
 Every seven years, the Department goes through a rigorous reaccreditation process that includes a year-long self assessment and a careful external review by experts in the recreation profession.
-Accreditation is done through the Council on Accreditation Parks, Recreation, Tourism, and Related Professions (COAPRT), the accreditation body of the National Recreation and Park Association.
+Accreditation is done through the Council on Accreditation of Parks, Recreation, Tourism, and Related Professions (COAPRT), the accreditation body of the National Recreation and Park Association.

 COAPRT is a member of the Council for Higher Education Accreditation, meaning it meets the highest standards for evaluating and accrediting university programs.
 One of COAPRT's concerns is the proliferation of accreditation bodies that do no meet such standards.
 The staff in the Department of Recreation Management and Therapeutic Recreation share their concerns, and we encourage you to watch an informative video (http://youtu.be/a1voHNMQDrk) regarding degree and accreditation mills.
 According to the Council for Higher Education Accreditation, "Degree mills and accreditation

 mills mislead and harm.
 In the United States, degrees and certificates

 from mills may not be acknowledged by other institutions when students

 seek to transfer or go to graduate school.
 Employers may not acknowledge